donox/sst_static/support/admin_pages/import_wp.md

 existing site to the new site and check if there is anything possibly missed and find a copy (probably on live site) and bring it over.

+Check for proper pdf downloading.
+Probably check after site is generating correctly, but the issue seems to be a failure to capture all the pdfs (some are individual files in downloads folder - not directories) and possible naming inconsistencies (e.g, Best_Books... vs BestBooks... ).
+Look in Libraries, Birthdays, veterans...

 ### Copy Plugins, Themes, Support, SC_Templates, Conf.py
 1. Copy **plugins, themes, sc_templates, support folders** from the existing site to the new site.
 2. Copy Conf.py and replace copy in existing site.
 Scan **conf.py** for instances of existing site and replace